 Don’t show them everything.
 Show them how to achieve their ONE objective.
 You’ll show them the bells and whistles later.

 Driving adoption is about making the end user MOTIVATED to try something different (What’s in it for me?) and EASY to execute.
 If it’s too complicated, they’ll quit and blame you.

-Segment Customers by Vertical
+Customer Segmentation by Vertical